Codecenter/courses-systems-integration-java/jax-ws-demo-standalone/README.md

 Description
 -----------
 This project contains a web service developed using the contract-last model.
-Java implementation is written first and then used to generate the WSDL at runtime.
+Java implementation is written first and then used to generate and publish the WSDL at runtime.

 Running the Sample
 ------------------